Bushido: Edo (1603–1868)

 Confucianism, Buddhism, and Shinto were each represented by a variety of schools, and elements of all three were commonly combined in Japanese culture and customs.
 As the embodiment of Samurai culture, bushido is correspondingly diverse, drawing selectively on elements of all these traditions to articulate the ethos and discipline of the warrior.

 During the Genna era (1615–1624) of the Edo period and later, the concept of "the way of the gentleman" (Shidō) was newly established by the philosopher and strategist Yamaga Sokō (1622–1685) and others who tried to explain this value in the morality of the Confucian Cheng–Zhu school.
 For the first time, Confucian ethics (such as Honor and Humanity", "filial piety") became the norm required by samurai.
 Yamaga Sokō was widely viewed as the "Sage of Bushidō" in early twentieth-century Japan.

 Martial arts scholar Ogasawara Sakuun compiled 20 scrolls called Shoke no Hyōjō about the military arts in 1621.
-Therein bushido is described as iji (willpower).
+Therein, bushido is described as iji (willpower).
 The scrolls describe the essence of bushido as the strength to not yield to rewards or power, but adhere to personal convictions that dominate one's inner principles.

 In 1642, the Kashoki (可笑記, "Amusing Notes") was written by samurai Saitō Chikamori (斎藤親盛, 1603–1674) (ex-vassal of the Mogami clan from Yamagata Domain) and published.
 Chikamori's pen name was Nyoraishi (如儡子).
 The kashoki are 5 scrolls with wide-ranging content, including samurai knowledge with moral precepts, the knowledge of ordinary people, the teachings of Confucian Buddhism, and narrative ones.
-It has moral precepts which explain theoretical aspects of bushido.
-The 5th scroll has an important definition that was made by a samurai: Thus the first known description of morality in bushido and the bushido spirit was the Kashoki.
+It has moral precepts that explain the theoretical aspects of bushido.
+The 5th scroll has an important definition that was made by a samurai: Thus, the first known description of morality in bushido and the bushido spirit was the Kashoki.

 The essence of Bushidō is: do not lie, do not be insincere, do not be obsequious, do not be superficial, do not be greedy, do not be rude, do not be boastful, do not be arrogant, do not slander, do not be unfaithful, be on good terms with comrades, do not be overly concerned with events, show concern for one another, be compassionate, with a strong sense of duty.
 Being a good samurai takes more than merely a willingness to lay down one's life.